How To Create a Commercial Kitchen Cleaning Schedule

 - Prevents infestations: A rigorously clean environment is less likely to suffer from infestations of vermin or flies, which can be dangerous, costly to deal with, and seriously bad for your reputation.

-All commercial kitchens are required to meet regulations set out by The Food Standards Agency.
+All commercial kitchens are required to meet regulations set out by the Food Standards Agency.
 These include:

 - Food should be presented, advertised and labelled in a way that is not misleading or false.